ultraub/game1/README.txt

 have function that writes out to this file again, writing out the changed array values.
 If everything is dead, the file should look like readfile -> 1 1 1 1 1

+**** Also important ****

+we might be abe to remove dialogue by only printing if the user is before a certain value for example, player class might have something that looks like player.progress

+For the first cutscene/dialogue player.progress might be 0.
+after the cutscene, player.progress might be 1 (player.progress ++)
+Have conditional statement around dialogue saying only to print off if the progress is less than 1 next cutscene brings it up to 2 examining objects could just remain the same, not affected by cutscenes

+this also might have to be done for each area, so that entering one area doesn't raise the progress so that you can't see dialogue in another area

+player.HouseProgress?
+player.BeachProgress?